ord4/isp-term-project/docs/report.md

 conference you are attending will flow if everything is written in a few large paragraphs.
 Our application would allow for a graphic representation of all the information that needs to be given out in an easily digestable manner.

 This allows planning commitees tohave a tool to create an itenerary for their events where the most basic information is readily available.
 If a user wants more information then are then able to either mouse over or click on the event on the timeline and get more specific information.

-This application will help timeline viewers take in the information that is important for them and not have to sift through large amounts of information to find what they are looking for. *TODO: expand?*
+Additionally, news organizations can utilize this tool to present easily-digested representations of large, multi-year events such as global conflicts or court cases while maintaining the ability for the user to explore the detail of the event as they please.

+This application will help
+timeline viewers quickly understand the most important items from a large event while giving them the ability to discover more details in an engaging and intuitive matter.

 ### Application Features
 *Should this be a list of basically all the functions that are